Here are several additional ways to get involved with western monarch community science!

-Monarch Alert is a citizen-science based research project based out of Cal Poly in San Luis Obispo, CA. The project focuses on demography and population fluctuations of western monarchs by sampling overwintering populations in San Luis Obispo and Monterey Counties.
+- Monarch Alert: Monarch Alert is a community-science based research project based out of Cal Poly in San Luis Obispo, CA. The project focuses on demography and population fluctuations of western monarchs by sampling overwintering populations in San Luis Obispo and Monterey Counties.
 You can get involved with Monarch Alert by tagging and releasing monarchs.

-The PG Museum offers a citizen science program to students and adults interested in monitoring monarch overwintering sites across Monterey County from November through February.
+- Pacific Grove Museum of Natural History: The PG Museum offers a community science program to students and adults interested in monitoring monarch overwintering sites across Monterey County from November through February.
 They have a number of other volunteer opportunities at both the museum and the Pacific Grove Monarch Sanctuary.

 Opportunities Across the Country

-Monarch Health is a citizen science project to track the spread of a protozoan parasite, called O.e., across North America.
+- Project Monarch Health: Monarch Health is a community science project to track the spread of a protozoan parasite, called O.e., across North America.
 Volunteers sample wild monarchs and collect any spores from the parasites that may be present on a monarch’s abdomen.
 Samples are then sent back the project’s lab in Georgia, where they are analyzed.

-Researchers at the University of Minnesota Monarch Lab are teaming up with citizen scientists across the United States and Canada to collect long-term data on larval monarch populations and milkweed habitat.
+- Monarch Larva Monitoring Project: Researchers at the University of Minnesota Monarch Lab are teaming up with community scientists across the United States and Canada to collect long-term data on larval monarch populations and milkweed habitat.
 You can join their project to better understand how and why monarch populations vary in time and space.

 - Southwest Monarch Study: The Southwest Monarch Study researches the migration patterns of monarch butterflies in Arizona and the western U.S. Volunteers can join the study by tagging monarchs in the southwest states and reporting sightings.